-Document No: D19/4626 Page 32 of 63 Status: Final Version: 1.0 It is noted that funding for the NSW FMIP is to be used for the purposes of the state-wide monitoring program (which may include Coastal IFOA areas).
-It is not proposed that NSW FMIP is used the fund the Coastal IFOA monitoring program.
+It is noted that funding for the NSW FMIP is to be used for the purposes of the state-wide monitoring program (which may include Coastal IFOA areas).
+It is not proposed that NSW FMIP funding is used to fund the Coastal IFOA monitoring program.

-3.8 Roles and responsibilities
+3.9 Roles and responsibilities

-3.8.1 Steering Committee
+3.9.1 Steering Committee